Create Complex Sound Textures with Grain Delay

-Grain Delay is one of the most interesting effects today.
-It is based on Granular synthesis which is a unique sound synthesis that operates on the microsound time scale, enabling you to produce truly amazing results.
+Grain Delay is one of the most exciting effects today.
+It is based on Granular synthesis, a unique sound synthesis that operates on the microsound time scale, enabling you to produce truly unique results.
 Moreover, Grain delay works on the same principle as sampling.
-However, the samples are not played back conventionally but are instead split into small pieces of around 1 to 50 milliseconds.
+However, the samples are not played conventionally but are split into small pieces of around 1 to 50 milliseconds.
 These small pieces are called grains.
-You can layer these multiple grains on top of each other, and play them at different speeds, phases, volume, and frequencies.
+You can layer these multiple grains on top of each other and play them at different speeds, phases, volumes, and frequencies.
+As a result, grain delay is suitable for creating unique sweeps, swooshes, and builds.
+Furthermore, it's also perfect for adding interest to glitched-out sounds.
+Therefore, it is an effect for those who want to create those crazy robotic sounds!

 Grain Delay Introduction

-These days, there are many different Grain Delay VST plugins available with various different controllable parameters.
-In addition, by varying the waveform, envelope, duration, spatial position, and density of the grains, one can produce many diverse sounds.
-In the next tutorial, I will try to demonstrate what one of these plugins is capable of.
-I find the Grain Delay component within Guitar Rig 5 by Native Instruments a perfect match since it’s simple and has a user-friendly interface.
+These days, many different Grain Delay VST plugins with various controllable parameters are available.
+In addition, one can produce many diverse sounds by varying the waveform, envelope, duration, spatial position, and density of the grains.
+In the following tutorial, I will try to demonstrate what one of these plugins is capable of.
+I find the Grain Delay component within Guitar Rig 5 by Native Instruments a perfect match since it's simple and has a user-friendly interface.
+On a newly created midi channel in SoundBridge, I will first load an instance of Spire by Reveal Sound and make a simple pad sound based on a saw-tooth waveform.
+Firstly, I will automate the cutoff frequency parameter of the filter section.
+Let us hear how it sounds:

 ~Pad Sound with Automated Cutoff Frequency

-Dive into the Granular World
+Dive Into the Granular World

 Moving forward, I will load Guitar Rig 5 in the same midi channel where I have placed Spire.
 Among various Guitar Rig 5 components, I will choose the Grain Delay.
-This effect, with its innovative granular approach, will allow you to refine the spatial aspects of your tones and build massive walls of echoing energy.
-Its interdependent controls are an invitation to experiment and will help you achieve truly unique effects.
+With its innovative granular approach, this effect will allow you to refine the spatial aspects of your tones and build massive walls of echoing energy.
+Its interdependent controls invite you to experiment and will help you achieve truly unique effects.
+In the process of setting the remaining parameters the way I like, I will automate the dry/wet knob to smooth out the changes I've made.
+Afterward, I will also automate the space parameter, which determines the duration of the grains.
+I will also insert a reverse effect at the end of the chain to counteract dryness.
+Let's hear it now.

 ~Pad Sound with Automated Cutoff Frequency and Grain Delay parameters